Mirror, Mirror on the wall…25/04/2019

-I have worked with a number of brides and learned a couple of valueable lessons.
+I have worked with a number of brides and learned a couple of valuable lessons.
 “The Bride Journals” series of blogs is where I will impart the knowledge I have gained so that you are empowered to make the right decisions, ensuring an unforgettable day.

-“Price is what you pay, value is what you get.”
+“Price is what you pay; value is what you get.”

-Those were the words of the highly successful business man, Warren Buffet and the number one message I would like to convey to brides today.
+Those were the words of the highly successful businessman Warren Buffet and the number one message I would like to convey to brides today.

-You are going to have to choose between thousands of options and this is going to cause a whole lot of stress for you.
-I want to make it a little less stressful, and guarantee an outcome that will take your breath away and leave you with gratitude and memories of a once in a life time day.
+You are going to have to choose between thousands of options, and this is going to cause a whole lot of stress for you.
+I want to make it a little less stressful and guarantee an outcome that will take your breath away and leave you with gratitude and memories of a once-in-a-lifetime day.

 Consider these factors: